-The reason this is SO important is because when we wear hemlines at the widest area of the body it creates a shortened effect to the body.
+The reason this is SO important is that when we wear hemlines at the widest area of the body it creates a shortened effect on the body.

 Switching the hemline to be just above or below creates a longer, leaner appearance.
-Sometimes it’s only the matter of an inch or two difference but it makes a HUGE impact.
+Sometimes it’s only a matter of an inch or two difference but it makes a HUGE impact.

 Belts are another ‘small’ detail that could be making you look shorter.